imshawan/BooksDirectory/README.md

 curl http://localhost:3000/books/3 -H "Accept: application/json"
 ```
 This returns the information of a book with ID - 3 from the database.

+### Note that all POST, PUT and DELETE operations on the endpoints are protected and requires ADMIN privilages so the username, password for Basic Auth must be supplied as authentication headers to perform the respective task.

 ### Add books to the database